ganelson/inform/resources/Documentation/Writing with Inform.md

 >
 > Inform uses the quotation marks and equals sign to show that it had to do some work to find the answer. `score` wasn't a constant value – it was a variable, and Inform had to look up the current value.

-``SHOWME`` is a convenient way to see what's going on inside a phrase which isn't behaving as expected, or to find out the kind of a value.
+`Showme` is a convenient way to see what's going on inside a phrase which isn't behaving as expected, or to find out the kind of a value.
 Here are some trickier examples.
 Suppose our design includes:

 	The matching key of the blue door is the brass Yale key.